 There is a lot to say regarding the various techniques experienced riders use for pumping.
 Pawedwave.org has a complete website dedicated to the topic, the community’s go-to place for everything LDP and what they call “pumpology”.

-According to pavedwave, you pump by initiating an “S motion starting high in your chest and core, and continuing through your lower body, all the way down through your board, the trucks, and finally the wheels”.
+You pump by initiating an “S motion starting high in your chest and core, and continuing through your lower body, all the way down through your board, the trucks, and finally the wheels” (source: Pavedwave).

 The result is a snake-style (or hoola hoop) motion waving through your body from top to bottom.
 Your body’s motion leads to subtle weight shifting from one rail of your longboard to the other, making the board steer slightly right and left, gaining energy and speed with each direction change.